-New Hampshire Dam Hazard Classifications
+Table 18 New Hampshire Dam Hazard Classifications

-ON-MENACE Structure Inspection M Means a dam that is not a menace because it is in a location and of a size that failure or Every 6 misoperation of the dam would not result in probable loss of life or loss to property, years provided the dam is: if certain criteria are met years O Less than six feet in height if it has a storage capacity greater than 50 acre-feet; O Less than 25 feet in height if it has a storage capacity of 15 to 50 acre-feet.
-DW Hazard Structure Inspection L Means a dam that has a low hazard potential because it is in a location and of a size that Every 6 failure or misoperation of the dam would result in any of the following: years O No possible loss of life.
-O Low economic loss to structures or property. • Structural damage to a town/city road or private road accessing property other than the dam owner's that could render the road impassable or interrupt public safety services. • • • • • • • • • • • • • • • • • • • contaminated sediment if the storage capacity is less than two-acre-feet and is located more than 250 feet from a water body or water course.
+New Hampshire Dam Hazaru Classifications Dam Classification NON -MENACE Structure Inspection NM Means a dam that is not a menace because it is in a location and of a size that failure or misoperation of the dam would not result in probable loss of life or loss to property, provided the dam is: if certain criteria are met Every 6 years O Less than six feet in height if it has a storage capacity greater than 50 acre-feet; O Less than 25 feet in height if it has a storage capacity of 15 to 50 acre-feet.
+LOW ' Hazard Structure Inspection L Means a dam that has a low hazard potential because it is in a location and of a size that failure or misoperation of the dam would result in any of the following: Every 6 years O No possible loss of life.
+O Low economic loss to structures or property.
+O Structural damage to a town/city road or private road accessing property other than the dam owner's that could render the road impassable or interrupt public safety services.
+O The release of liquid industrial, agricultural, or commercial wastes, septage, or contaminated sediment if the storage capacity is less than two-acre-feet and is located more than 250 feet from a water body or water course.
 O Reversible environmental losses to environmentally-sensitive sites.
-GNIFICANT Hazard Structure Inspectio S Means a dam that has a significant hazard potential because it is in a location and of a size Every 4 that failure or misoperation of the dam would result in any of the following: years O No probable loss of lives.
-O Major economic loss to structures or property. • Structural damage to a Class I or Class II road that could render the road impassable or otherwise interrupt public safety services.
-O Major environmental or public health losses, including one or more of the following: Damage to a public water system, as defined by RSA 485:1-a, XV, which will take longer than 48 hours to repair. • The release of liquid industrial, agricultural, or commercial wastes, septage, sewage, or contaminated sediments if the storage capacity is 2 acre-feet or more. • Damage to an environmentally-sensitive site that does not meet the definition of reversible environmental losses.
-IGH Hazard Structure Inspectio H Means a dam that has a high hazard potential because it is in a location and of a size that Every 2 failure or misoperation of the dam would result in probable loss of human life from: years • Water levels and velocities causing structural failure of a foundation of a habitable residential, commercial, or industrial structure, which is occupied under normal conditions. • • • • • • • • • • • • • • • • • • • or industrial structure, which is occupied under normal conditions when the rise due to dam failure is greater than one foot. • • • • • • • • • • • • • • • • • • • or otherwise interrupt public safety services.
-O The release of a quantity and concentration of material, which qualify as "hazardous • The release of a qualitity and concentration of material, which quality as mazardous waste" as defined by RSA 147-A:2 VII.
+SIGN IIFICANT Hazard Structure Inspection S Means a dam that has a significant hazard potential because it is in a location and of a size that failure or misoperation of the dam would result in any of the following: Every 4 years O No probable loss of lives.
+O Major economic loss to structures or property.
+O Structural damage to a Class I or Class II road that could render the road impassable or otherwise interrupt public safety services.
+O Major environmental or public health losses, including one or more of the following: ◆ Damage to a public water system, as defined by RSA 485:1-a, XV, which will take longer than 48 hours to repair. ◆ The release of liquid industrial, agricultural, or commercial wastes, septage, sewage, or contaminated sediments if the storage capacity is 2 acre-feet or more. ◆ Damage to an environmentally-sensitive site that does not meet the definition of reversible environmental losses.
+HIGH l Hazard Structure Inspection Н Means a dam that has a high hazard potential because it is in a location and of a size that failure or misoperation of the dam would result in probable loss of human life from: Every 2 years O Water levels and velocities causing structural failure of a foundation of a habitable residential, commercial, or industrial structure, which is occupied under normal conditions.
+O Water levels rising above the first floor elevation of a habitable residential, commercial, or industrial structure, which is occupied under normal conditions when the rise due to dam failure is greater than one foot.
+Structural damage to an interstate highway, which could render the roadway impassable or otherwise interrupt public safety services.
+The release of a quantity and concentration of material, which qualify as "hazardous waste" as defined by RSA 147-A:2 VII.
+Any other circumstance that would more likely than not cause one or more deaths.